 There are over a thousand articles and reviews here.

-Social Power, the course, ties it all together.
+Power University, the course, ties it all together.

 It’s the quickest way to learn real-life social skills, upgrade your emotional intelligence and, of course, learn and apply power dynamics to empower yourself.

-About The Author
+About The Author(s)